The Ying to its Yang: Cybersecurity and Business Continuity

 Of course, cyber security plays an important role in keeping a business safe.
 However, it can only be part of the solution.
 Attacks are being led by advanced organizations around the world, using big data and analytics that could compete with some of our best tech companies.
 New strains of malware are constantly being developed, which makes it impossible for security policies, solutions and training to keep pace.

-As a result, the best way to “protect” an organization is to have a [email protected] business continuity plan.
+As a result, the best way to “protect” an organization is to have a kick-@ss business continuity plan.
 A plan and supporting technology that ensures company servers and data are always backed up and recoverable, despite even the most aggressive of ransomware attacks.